makerdao/governance-manual/the-protocol/module-flash-mint-module.md

 The `Flash Mint Module` also encourages further integration between the Maker Protocol and other Decentralized Apps.
 For example, DEX aggregators can use it to ensure their users get the best prices available, or vault automation systems can utilize Flash Loans to leverage and deleverage Vaults.

 The `Flash Mint Module` is permissionless, meaning anyone can use it.
 The permissionless nature of Flash Loans makes arbitrage more democratic.

+The major benefit to users of Flash Loans through the Maker Protocol is of liquidity.
+Other providers of Flash Loans are reliant on market supply of Dai in order to provide Flash Loan capability.
+Because the Maker Protocol is able to mint Dai, Flash Loans can theoretically be of infinite size.
+This will have no impact on the overall collateralization of the Maker Protocol because the borrowed Dai will be burned at the end of the transaction.

 The Maker Protocol can charge Minting Fees on Flash Loans that use the `Flash Mint Module`.
 Minting Fees have the potential to be an alternative source of revenue for the Maker Protocol.
 Typically, fees charged on Flash Loans are in the order of 0-0.1%.